Freddie Keppard: Original Creole Orchestra

 Sometime in either late 1911 or early 1912, bassist Bill Johnson, who had been making his career in Los Angeles, California since 1909, started the initiative to organize an "Original Creole Ragtime Band" to play the New Orleans style across the country.
 He invited players from his hometown of New Orleans, including Freddie Keppard, to join him in this enterprise.
 After Keppard accepted his invitation to play cornet for this band, Johnson managed to get Eddie Vinson on trombone, George Baquet on clarinet, Norwood Williams on guitar, Jimmy Palao on violin, and later Dink Johnson on drums.
-This group went on the Orpheum Theatre circuit out of San Francisco in 1913 as the "Original Creole Orchestra."
+This group went on the Orpheum Theatre circuit out of San Francisco in 1913 as the "Original Creole Orchestra".

 In the following years, the band would tour Chicago and New York.
 In their 1915 performance at the Winter Garden, for a show entitled Town Topics, the group was billed as "That Creole Band."
 Thus, Freddie Keppard was among the first musicians as well as the first cornetist to take the New Orleans ensemble style outside of the city.

-In 1914 Keppard's band performed in Canada, at the Pantages Playhouse Theatres in Winnipeg and Edmonton, the first ever jazz performances outside the United States.
+In 1914, Keppard's band performed in Canada, at the Pantages Playhouse Theatres in Winnipeg, the first ever jazz performance outside the United States.
 This was the beginning of jazz as an international art form, although the name jazz was still a couple years in the future, the band performing as a ragtime band at the time.

 Keppard, who signed one photograph of himself with a caption describing himself as the "star cornetist" of the "Creole Ragtime Band," probably considered himself the star of the Original Creole Orchestra.
 Although he was the youngest member of the band, he is perhaps the most well-known of all of its members and is more often mentioned in histories of jazz.
 This is most likely because he was one of the few members to make surviving recordings.
 Because of his relative fame compared to the other band members, many assume that the Creole Band was led by Keppard.
 There is, however, no evidence that Keppard played any major role in the organization of the band (planning tours and events, choosing songs for the repertoire, signing contracts, etc.).
 As such, Bill Johnson was most likely the leader of the group.

 From 1915 to 1917, the Original Creole Orchestra (sometimes also rendered as the "Original Creole Band") landed jobs at Loew's Orpheum, Lexington Opera House, and the Columbia Theater, as well as a return performance to the Winter Garden.
 Newspaper reviewers in New York commented on the "rather ragged selection" of the band's repertoire as well as the "comedy effect of the clarinet," a testament to the American public's unfamiliarity with the "hot" style of New Orleans.
 During the band's time on the east coast, other personnel who came to play in the Original Creole Orchestra included Bab Frank on piccolo and Big Eye Louis Nelson (De Lisle) on clarinet.